Galen Elise Call, CRMP. Certified Reverse Mortgage Professional Monterey California

 Understanding the Principal Limit on a Reverse Mortgage

-The age considers the youngest borrower or eligible non-borrowing spouse.
+considers the youngest borrower or eligible non-borrowing spouse.
 Older borrowers generally qualify to borrow more or a higher principal limit.
 Younger borrowers generally qualify for less.
 As a side note, the age factor is based on actuarial age: living to 100 yrs. old.

-Rates with the HECM loan are tied to long-term interest rates.
+are tied to long-term interest rates.
 This is the expected rate ( ER) FHA insures HECM loans, so they consider future rates when calculating a borrower’s principal limit.
 Expected rates estimate what rates are expected to be in the future, this determines how much money the borrower can receive.
 The expected rate will determine the principal limit, calculating a borrower’s monthly payments and setting a LESA if needed ( lifetime set aside account.)
 Expected rates change each Tuesday, tracking the 10 yr.
 CMT index published by the Federal Reserve.

 Your home value is the third factor needed for calculation purposes.
 All lenders use the lesser of the home value or the HECM limit ( maximum claim) currently at $822,375.